Restrain or React: Should a Parent Get Involved?

 - Do I have a question about financial aid or something that impacts me directly?

-- Could my student's discouragement, disappointment and/or disgruntlement correspond to something that flared up quickly but will be forgotten tomorrow?
+- Could my student's discouragement, disappointment or disgruntlement correspond to something that flared up quickly but will be forgotten tomorrow?

-- In talking with my student, do I feel he/she is telling me everything or do we need further discussion?
+- In talking with my student, do I feel he or she is telling me everything or do we need further discussion?

-- Do I encourage my student to view my input and that of college representatives as resources for his/her own decision-making?
+- Do I encourage my student to view my input and that of BW representatives as resources for his or her own decision-making?

-- Did I visit the BW website to see if the information I seek is posted there or if there are college services I can direct my student to?
+- Did I visit the BW website to see if the information I seek is posted there or if there are university services I can direct my student to?